ElevatoDigital/dewdrop/README.md

 API docs and test reports
 -------------------------

-You can view our latest build results at:
+You can view our latest build results, including API documentation and test reports, at:

 <http://ci.deltasys.com/dewdrop/>